lambdamikel/microtronic-2095-arduino-emulator/README.md

 }
 ~~~~

-There is an `analog button test mode` that allows you to acquire these
+There is a test mode that allows you to acquire these (analog button)
-values - hold down any button (other than the rightmost RESET button)
+values - to enter the test mode, hold down any button (other than the
-during startup.
-The program will then enter the `analog button test
+rightmost RESET button) during startup.
+The program will then enter
-mode` which allows you to acquire the values for the different
+this button test mode which allows you to acquire the (minimum)
-buttons:
+threshold values for the different buttons:

 ![new-version-1](new-version/button-test.jpg)

-Press the different buttons and note of these analog values.
+Press the different buttons and take note of displayed values.
 Then
 adjust the code above as needed; i.e., if you are observing an analog
-value of 640 for the select button, consider using `< 700`, etc.
+value of 640 for the select button, consider using `< 700`.
+Recompile
+and reprogramm the Uno.

 ## Usage

-Connect the cable.
+Connect the cable to the Microtronic.
 Power up the Uno.
-Power up the Microtronic.
-If the
+Power up the
-SD Card cannot be initialized correctly, the LCD display should say
+Microtronic.
+If the SD card cannot be initialized correctly, the LCD
-so.
-If the SD Card is working correctly, you will see the main
+display should say so.
+If the SD card is working correctly, you will
-screen, which allows you to select PGM1 via the *Left LCD button* and
+see the main screen, which allows you to select PGM1 via the *Left LCD
-*PGM2 with the Right LCD button.* The leftmost button is the *Select
+button* and *PGM2 with the Right LCD button.* The leftmost button is
-button* which is used for selecting files, and for confirmation
+the *Select button* which is used for selecting files, and for
-(during filename creation).
+confirmation during filename creation.

 The rightmost button is the Arduino hardware reset button.

-To save and load a program:
+To save and load a program, use the following main menu functions:

-### PGM2 - Saving a Program to SD Card
+### PGM2 - Save a Program to SD Card

 Have the program in Microtronic memory.
 Then, enter `PGM 2` on the
 Microtronic: `HALT PGM 2`.
 Next, use the Right LCD button on the